basireddy2001/sagard/README.md

 # Sagard AI Portfolio Intelligence & Risk Escalation Copilot

 A lightweight, end-to-end prototype of an AI system for an Investments-team member at Sagard.
-It ingests internal portfolio-company documents, fuses them with external market signals, runs a RAG-backed risk analysis, and routes a Slack-style alert to the deal team — with the **final decision left to a human analyst.**
+It ingests internal portfolio-company documents, fuses them with external market signals, runs a RAG-backed risk analysis, and routes a Slack-style alert to the deal team with the **final decision left to a human analyst.**

-This is a take-home submission for the Sagard AI Builder / Forward Deployed Engineer role.

----

 ## 1. What the system does